How Doctors Now Define Full-Term Pregnancy

-Not sure what a "full-term" pregnancy looks like anymore?
-Chances are, you're not alone.
-But now, doctors and scientists are coming together to redefine what the next nine months of your life will look like, how long baby needs to develop, and just what it means when you deliver too early — or too late.
+Not sure what a “full-term” pregnancy looks like anymore?
+Chances are, you’re not alone.
+To clear things up, doctors and scientists came together in 2013 to redefine what the next nine months of your life will look like, how long baby needs to develop, and just what it means when you deliver too early—or too late.

 Traditionally, term pregnancy only referred to the three weeks before and the two weeks following your estimated due date, but now, as research continues to show that baby’s physical and mental faculties are affected when they’re born during that time frame, researchers note the importance those five weeks are to development.